silnrsi/ftml/README.md

 Each **style** has a number of attributes:

 - **feats**: This is a comma-separated list of id-value pairs (with id enclosed in single quotes followed by a space and the value) which specify the font features to be used for this string.
 This format is identical to [css font-feature-settings property](http://www.w3.org/TR/css3-fonts/#font-feature-settings-prop) except that a value is required even for _boolean_ features (for example: `feats="'smcp' 1, 'swsh' 2"`).
 The list is minimal (that is only those features that differ from the defaults set by the language are specified) and stored with ids in alphabetical order, for canonicalization purposes.
-This is optional.
+This attribute is optional.
 - **lang**: This is a language tag, in HTML (i.e. [BCP47](http://www.ietf.org/rfc/bcp/bcp47.txt)) format.
-This is optional.
+This attribute is optional.
 - **name**: This specifies the name of the style being defined.
 Because the name of the style can be used as CSS style indentifier, the attribute value must not include whitespace.
 This attribute is required.

 The **style** elements are optional.